wguo-research/scStateDynamics/README.md

 - The example data used in this tutorial can be downloaded from [here](https://cloud.tsinghua.edu.cn/f/7d0fe271927a48eca3ee/?dl=1).

-- The step-by-step tutorials are available in the [tutorial directory](https://github.com/wguo-research/scStateDynamics/blob/main/tutorial/scStateDynamics_tutorial.ipynb).
+- The step-by-step tutorials are available in the tutorial directory](https://github.com/wguo-research/scStateDynamics/blob/main/tutorial/scStateDynamics_tutorial.ipynb).